 Designing a school curriculum plays a vital role in school management, improvement, planning, and monitoring, ultimately enabling staff to excel in their roles.
 To create a robust curriculum plan, managers must ensure that their designs:

 Clearly demonstrate intent

-- Assess impact
+Assess and measure the impact

-7. Include details for how you will monitor the implementation of your school's curriculum plan throughout the school year?
-Who is responsible for monitoring its effectiveness, what evidence can be collected to show impact; how often it needs reviewing?
+Detail your plan for monitoring the implementation of your school's curriculum throughout the academic year.
+Identify who will be responsible for evaluating its effectiveness, what evidence can be collected to demonstrate impact, and how often the plan requires review.